barimani/rest-react-redux/README.md

 - *GET*, *PUT*, *PATCH* and *DELETE*: `http://www.url.com/contacts/contactId` gets, updates or patches the specific contact respectively

 ## Restrictions in the current version
-- Json endpoints: network request and response body must be in JSON
+- JSON endpoints: network request and response body must be of `application/json` content type
 - Redux-thunk: your application redux store must contain redux-thunk as middleware
 ```js
 import {createStore, compose, applyMiddleware} from 'redux';